tribalthirst/tribalthirst/src/ux/content/posts/know.md

 As I personally reflect on the word know, I realize how much of what I know is surface level.
 Sometimes my knowledge is theory with no practice, a guess without research, or assumptions of what might be.

-> Wisdom is the right use of knowledge.
+{{<quote cite="Charles Spurgeon">}}Wisdom is the right use of knowledge.
 To know is not to be wise.
 Many men know a great deal, and are all the greater fools for it.
 There is no fool so great a fool as a knowing fool.
-But to know how to use knowledge is to have wisdom.  **~ Charles Spurgeon**
+But to know how to use knowledge is to have wisdom.{{</quote>}}

 ## The person who truly knows, also understands